By G.J.Hayter & Co. Ltd,a subsidiary of J.W.Spear & Sons Ltd. and sold under the "Victory" brand name in 1973.

 And the colourful artwork makes it very pleasing on the eye too.

-those who worked on the many Camberwick story books.
+group who worked on the many Camberwick story books.

 With a little patience,even boxed examples aren't that hard-to-find.